General remarks

 Kenwood TS570SG stage II upgrade

 The whole internals of the rig have been changed through bypassing lots of circuitry like the bandfilter, attenuator, pre-amp and the complete front end stage, straight up till the 1st mixer input.
 See my previous blog.
 It was written some months after that modification was done so there was plenty of time to test and verify the results.
+RX is much better but the aged 16 bit AF DSP shows its limits.

 Verdict: Filter settings less than 200Hz filtering are useless due to ringing.
 Ergonomically this rig is OK but it sure is not an IC746.